Government Hospital Medical Negligence Claims

 Misconceptions about Government Hospitals & Suing them for Medical Negligence

-There seems to be misconception that Government hospitals are not on par with private hospitals in terms of competence and service.
-It stems from the fact that Government hospitals were meant to cater to those who cannot afford private healthcare.
+There seems to be a misconception that Government hospitals are not on par with private hospitals in terms of competence and service.
+It stems from the fact that Government hospitals were intended to cater to the populace who cannot afford private healthcare.
 While benevolent, the drawback of this greater accessibility is that Government hospitals tend to operate at over-capacity which leads to the perception of an increased probability of medical accidents occuring.

 The Government is the supreme superintendent and manager of all Government healthcare facilities in Malaysia.
 It is also the employer of all healthcare workers in Government healthcare facilities.
-The Government will therefore be named as the defendant in a claim in Court.
-It is daunting taking on the Government of Malaysia in Court.
+Taking on a Government hospital in Court means taking on the Government which can sound daunting to the ordinary citizen.

 There is therefore a common assumption that Government hospitals are immune from negligence claims.